Posted by Ted Campbell

 The other police, not transito, have nothing to do with traffic violations.
 At any rate, both types of police usually drive around with their sirens on all the time, so they won’t be sneaking up on anybody anyway.

 Finally, a word on checkpoints and roadblocks, common in cities and highways.
 In most cases you simply slow down and the police or military will wave you through.
 Don’t stop unless they tell you to.
 They’re looking for drug smugglers, not tourists.

 In tourist areas, like the Mayan Riviera near Cancun, the checkpoint might actually be a tourist information service.
 For safety’s sake, of course slow down, but once it’s obvious that they aren’t the police (teenagers in colorful shirts, for example), just keep on rolling.

-In 1938, President Lazaro Cardenas nationalized Mexico’s oil reserves, which means there is only one type of gas station in Mexico: Pemex.
-The prices are similar nationwide for the two types of gas, magna (which is regular) and premium.
+In 1938, President Lazaro Cardenas nationalized Mexico’s oil reserves, which means that until late 2017, there was only one type of gas station in Mexico: Pemex.
+Now, however, you can find some competing gas stations, like BP.
+They are all basically the same, with similar prices for the two types of gas, magna (which is regular) and premium.

 You don’t pump your own gas; an attendant does this for you.
 If you don’t speak Spanish and want to fill the tank, say:

 “Lleno de magna, por favor.” —Fill it up with regular please.